souravsk/90DaysOfDevOps-2023/README.md

 # 90DaysofDevOps-2023
-Documating My Learing on Devops with next level I have don't last year with Michael Cade he started this year to so I Love to join him to learn more and more as he say never stop learning
+Taking my learning of DevOps to the next level with Michael Cade.
+I did this last year too.
+Michael Card started this year as well.
+So I'm joining him on this learning journey too.
+I will document my learning in this repository.